-The History Of Color Theory
+The History of Color Theory

-General principals of color theory were evident in writings of Leone Battista Alberti (c.1435) and the notebooks of Leonardo da Vinci (c.1490).
+General principles of color theory were evident in writings of Leone Battista Alberti (c.1435) and the notebooks of Leonardo da Vinci (c.1490).
 The first color wheel was developed by Sir Isaac Newton around the start of the 17th century.
 This color wheel was an arrangement of red, orange, yellow, green, blue, indigo and violet on a rotating disk.

 Since the origination of the color wheel by Newton, it has become one of the most powerful tools available to artists for explaining the relationship between colors.

 The three primary colors are red, blue and yellow.
 The three secondary colors are green, orange and purple.
 These are made by mixing two of the primary colors.
 There are six other tertiary colors.

 Using the primary colors, you could mix pretty much any color in the spectrum.
 This is why a solid knowledge of color theory is so important when it comes to painting and mixing your colors.
 This is also why you should always at the very least have the primary colors on your palette.

 There are a number of color theory terms you will come across in art that are commonly misunderstood and confused.

 The term “hue” is often used as a simile for the term color.
 Hue generally refers to the dominant wavelength of color out of the twelve colors on the color wheel (being the primary, secondary and tertiary colors).